sethupavan12/Markdownify/README.md

 - `--temperature`, `--max-tokens`: LLM generation params
 - `--grouping_concurrency` : to control how many checks are made at once (defaults to `concurrency`)

+## Markdownify Cloud
+If you’d like to run Markdownify in production with advanced features, on your own infrastructure, using your own LLMs, or tailored to your specific use case, visit [markdownify.xyz ](https://www.markdownify.xyz/) to explore our cloud offering and get in touch.

+Markdownify Cloud gives you access to better version of Markdownify that gives better results than the open-source version, with additional features and hands-on support to help you integrate it into your workflow.

 ### Attribution & License
 This project uses the Apache 2.0 License, which includes an attribution/NOTICE requirement.
 If you distribute or use this project, please keep the `LICENSE` and `NOTICE` files intact, crediting the original author, Sethu Pavan Venkata Reddy Pastula.